Favour16GHJ/borderless-dev-business-card/README.md

 Digital Business Card assignment

-This ptoject is a submission for the Borderless-Dev Assignment
+This project is a submission for the Borderless-Dev Assignment